-This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry in the Southwest, how the local rotation fits into the wider world of medical education, and to help you with some local practicalities.
+This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry (CAP) in the Southwest.

-Although this is a small scheme, the opportunities are still rich and varied.
-We have a friendly and approachable team of consultant trainers in Devon and Cornwall, and as we have a far greater number of placements than trainees, there is scope for flexibility where you train.
+Although we are a relatively small scheme of up to 7 Child and Adolescent Psychiatry higher trainees, the opportunities are still rich and varied.
+We have a friendly and approachable team of consultant trainers in Devon and Cornwall across three mental health trusts.
+As we have a greater number of placements than trainees, there is scope for flexibility where you train.
 Furthermore, and maybe more importantly, the Southwest has some of the loveliest landscapes in the country ranging from beautiful sand and surf beaches to temperature rainforests in Dartmoor, Bodmin Moor and beyond.

 The Child & Adolescent Psychiatry role descriptions can be found below.